cdavidcash/seminar-2022/README.md

 broad look at research on how to efficiently access data at untrusted server while preserving as much privacy as possible.

 Two topics of initial focus will be *private information retrieval (PIR)* and *oblivious RAM (ORAM)*.
 I will give some background lectures on both of these topics, starting with some older papers.
 Then we'll move on to more recent papers together, in search of open problems.

-**Course logistics**:
+We can investigate both applied and theoretical directions, depending on the group's interests.

+**Logistics**: Meetings are Mon-Weds at 1:30-2:50pm in Ryerson 277 (this location may change to a conference room after the first meeting).

+This GitHub repo will serve as our course website.

+This course will not count as an elective.
+If you need elective credit, please speak with me.

+**Expected participation**: There are two main expectations.
+First, participants in the seminar should attend all 18 meetings, attempt associated readings beforehand, and be generally prepared with questions.
+Second, participants will be asked to do a close read on one topic and lead (or co-lead) at least one meeting on that topic.

 ## Topics [tentative, to be updated]